Pix3lPirat3/mineprompt/README.md

 ### Reload Warning

-Using the `reload` command reloads the **commands system (only)** by reading and loading the command files into memory.
+Using the `reload` command reloads the **commands system and language files (only)** by reading and loading the command files into memory.
 This may cause issues with any events registered in command listeners.

 ### Planned Features